I’ve never worked with a nonprofit before. Is that okay?

 Taproot provides various opportunities for you to get involved.
 Find our programs here.

 Workshops and Events: Team up with a group of consultants in person to help a nonprofit address a challenge.
-(Available in New York City, Chicago, Los Angeles, San Francisco Bay Area, and other select cities)

-How do I get involved with Taproot?
+How do I volunteer with Taproot?

 How do I know what opportunities are open to me?